 Background

-Nowadays a lot ofEvery Organization nowadays uses web technology to make their service or product available to its customers or to the public. uncommonIn some organizations which have more than one office for the same type of work, but in a different location they use different websites for each office. list Additionally, websites are good choices to inform the user about latest addition on organizational service or product or achievements [1].Tcan beTo ease the development Web Ws Web CMSs are specific type of the more generic CMS, here and in this document CMS means WCMS and it is commonly used in the industry to mean the later (WCMS).
-CMS is[2]s [1] [3]---depends on organizational requirement like, andgeneral, it might be impossible to find fit [1]Having many websites under an organization requires a way to monitor them centrally.
+Organizations make use of web technology to make their service or product available to their customers or to the public.
+It’s not uncommon for big corporations and governmental organizations to have multiple websites, each addressing a specific requirement from the list of services and/or products the organization provides.
+Additionally, websites are good choices to inform the user about latest addition on organizational service or product or achievements [1].
+These websites can be deployed in different locations and are administrated by different units of the organization.
+This mean the websites are physically distributed over different locations and the information they provide varies from one another.

+To ease the development and maintenance of websites many organizations use Web Content Management Systems (WCMSs).
+Web CMSs are specific type of the more generic CMS, here and in this document CMS means WCMS and it is commonly used in the industry to mean the later (WCMS).
+CMS is a computer application that supports the creation and modification of digital content, focused on web content creation and administration [2].
+By their nature, Content Management Systems (CMSs) support the separation of content and presentation.
+This enables content creators to focus on content creation without dealing with the way it is presented.
+This is possible because CMSs often provide a word processing application like editor and the presentation format handled separately through templates and style files created separately [1] (often before the content is created) by web development professionals.

+CMS features vary widely regarding the way they manage contents, required cost for customization, user interaction and so on.
+Most CMSs include web-based publishing, format management, history editing and version control, indexing, search, and retrieval [3].
+Organizations may develop their own in-house CMS or may use off-the-shelf solution.
+The choice of developing custom CMS or using off-the-shelf product depends on organizational requirement and a number of factors including the type of content they plan to create, skill level of the content creators and website administrators, cost associated with the CMS, quality of the CMS as a software, the complexity of the CMS, availability of skilled manpower in case there is a need to hire and request support from outside of the organization and so on.
+In general, it might be impossible to find fit-for-all CMS and organizations should choose the appropriate approach and tool based on their specific requirement [1].

+Having many websites under an organization requires a way to monitor them centrally.
 Higher body’s with this responsibility wants to make sure that the content on the websites are up-to-date, available and accessible with in a given moment.
 And also controlling who is responsible for the operations of activities regarding the websites should be possible; also following up the security status of those websites can be possible by monitoring.

 Website changes can be structural or content changes, where the structural changes primarily occurred on template level and the content changes are the insertion, deletion or modification which occurred on textual element [4].
 The change that can occur in web content can be proper change, which is a new information post or an approved content modification on existing content.
 These types of content changes are not the concern, rather improper change on web contents, which should be considered as a security issues are the main focus area.
 These types of web content changes aim on affecting the integrity and availability of the content.